| File Name | Sound Effects Disabler |

 - Reboot again.

-Usually, this kicks the system back into gear and fixes those weird “Audio Effects has stopped” pop-ups.
+This usually gets the system back in the running and stops the recurring “Audio Effects has stopped” pop-ups.

 The Bottom Line